 - Having great onboarding programs is another way to go about it.
 Onboarding programs will help them familiarise with the company’s culture, allot them to their teams, assign them mentors who will guide them.

 - In order to define roles, you first need to set every employee’s goals and objectives that need to be fulfilled.
 Goals make it easier to lay down the work that needs to be done and divide who needs to do which tasks exactly.

 Practice Feedback And Evaluation

 Feedback is one of the critical components of employee engagement.
 Studies say that 43 percent of highly engaged employees receive feedback at least once a week!
 Feedback and evaluation improve performance and, therefore, productivity.
 And they don’t want you to just praise them.
 They want you to break down their actions and suggest to them where they can improve.

 HOW TO DO IT

 - To start with, be proactive with your feedback.
 Don’t wait for bi-annual or year-end reviews.
 When you provide your employees with regular feedbacks, it shows that you notice what they’re doing and that you care.
 It also makes room for discussion, guidance for where they can improve, and better communication.

 - Be very specific with your evaluation.
 Don’t be vague or beat around the bush.
 Tell them specifically where they can improve and the exact situation which has made you arrive at a particular conclusion.
 This can be both positive and negative, but it’s important that you explain your evaluation clearly.

 - Personalize your feedback for every employee.
 Not everyone is the same and will have different methods to understand what you’re saying.
 In fact, 70 percent of Gen Y wants strength-based feedback.
 But, 50 percent of older employees think constructive criticism works for them.

 Workplaces are evolving as organisations are moving towards personalized spaces and the emergence of various styles of working like gig workers and remote workers.
 Open working spaces and standing desks have replaced traditional workplaces with wooden cubicles and white-washed walls.
-Workplace designs improve productivity, reduce stress and enable employees to work harder.
+Workplace designs improve employee productivity, reduce stress and enable employees to work harder.